Christine poster

 Crisis

-Dennis (hospitalized from football injury) and Leigh realize they must destroy Christine to save Arnie, or at least stop the killing.
-They process that their friend is gone and prepare for the confrontation.
-They find allies in Darnell's garage.
+Dennis, recovering from football injury in hospital, and Leigh realize they must destroy Christine to save Arnie's soul and stop the killing.
+They mourn the friend they've lost and steel themselves for confrontation.

 Act III